12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping (with solutions)

 Solutions

-Feed Asparagus Fern with a balanced, liquid fertilizer weekly during the growing season.
+Feed your Asparagus Fern with a balanced, liquid fertilizer weekly during the growing season.
 Take care not to underfeed and follow the instructions on the label of the plant food.
+Do not feed it during the cold season as growth is minimal to prevent fertilizer burn.

 5. Overwatering

-Overwatering Asparagus Fern results in soggy soil (excess water in the soil).
+Overwatering your Asparagus Fern results in soggy soil (excess water in the soil).
 Too much water in the soil reduces the oxygen concentration in the rootzone and this causes the thick, tuberous roots to die.

 Solutions